rbontekoe/BAWJ/docs/src/chapter1.md

 ## The Application Architecture

-Before we will look at the module AppliAR.jl we begin with building the module `Accounts` in chapter 2 to gain some experience.
+Before we look at the module AppliAR.jl we begin with building the module `Accounts` in chapter 2 to gain some experience.

 AR is short for Accounts Receivable.
 We test the module with two supporting packages: AppliSales.jl and AppliGeneralLedger.jl.